-Note 3 - All earnings are net of investment fees
+Note 3 - All earnings are net of investment fees inherently built into the returns

 Short term investments included under Fixed Investments include cash.
 Cash is held under an interest bearing account that provides an interest rate of Monthly Average Prime (MAP) less 1.75% or 2.00% depending on the cash balance.